GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 #### Step 1: Make note of the 3 IP addresses from your environment

 - Copy the values (after replacing the placeholders) into a notepad to be able to re-run when needed.
+Your coach will provide you the values of these variables.
 - You might need to re-run them before running command-line commands for all challenges.

   ```sh